CyberShadow/dhcptest/README.md

     dhcptest --quiet --query --request 43 --print-only 43

+You can spoof the Vendor Class Identifier, or send additional DHCP options with the request packet, using the `--option` switch:

+    dhcptest --query --option "60=Initech Groupware"

 See [RFC 2132](http://tools.ietf.org/html/rfc2132) for a list and description of DHCP options.

 For additional resilience against dropped packets on busy networks,